 Zircobite® uses high-quality zirconium, which is much stronger than acrylic.
 Many patients who get a Zircobite® denture say they can eat foods that were too difficult to eat before treatment.

 Patients also report that Zircobite® dentures look and feel much more like natural teeth and they don’t wear down as quickly compared to their traditional dentures.

-Yes, dental implants are restorative.
-They’re a beautiful and natural-feeling tooth replacement option.
-There are several implant options available depending on how many teeth you need replacements for, including a single implant, an implant-supported bridge, and a full-arch replacement.
+Dental implants are a beautiful, permanent, and natural-feeling tooth replacement option.
+There are several implant options available depending on how many teeth you need replacements for including a single implant, an implant-supported bridge, and a full-arch replacement.

 While your natural teeth can’t be regrown, dentistry can restore your teeth so they’re strong and protected.
 There are several ways we can restore your teeth, depending on how much of your tooth needs to be rebuilt.

-We can provide a small restoration with a cavity filling or replace large parts of teeth if you’ve had significant cavities.
-Dr. Heffelfinger can also replace entire teeth and multiple teeth with natural-looking options that can fully restore your smile.
+We can provide small and large restorations for teeth that have suffered cavities using fillings, onlays, and crowns.
+Dr. Heffelfinger can also replace entire teeth and multiple teeth with natural-looking implants and non-implant restoration options that can fully restore your smile.

 Your back teeth (called premolars and molars) are the most susceptible to getting cavities.
 This is because they have grooves and depressions otherwise known as pits and fissures in them which help you grind down your food during eating.
 The problem is that they can also be the perfect place for bacteria to accumulate and cause damage.
 Daily brushing and rinsing after meals can prevent food and sugar from staying in those fissures too long.